Renew a License

 - Download the Renewal Fee Worksheet for assistance in calculating fees due.

 Online renewal of licenses is now available.
-If you have a license that has already expired or is due to expire PRIOR to June 30, 2017, you may now submit an online renewal application or submit a paper renewal application, along with the appropriate fee.
+If you have a license that has already expired or is due to expire on June 30, 2020, you may now submit an online renewal application or submit a paper renewal application, along with the appropriate fee.
 The board has a new licensing database.
 It is very important that you review the instructions for creating an account and renewing a license prior to attempting to renew the license online.
 Go to the IDPH Regulatory Programs PMSB page and review the instructions found there.

 Paper Renewal Application